 Raimundas Malašauskas, born in Vilnius, is a curator and writer.
 From 1995 to 2006, he worked at the Contemporary Art Centre in Vilnius, where he produced the first two seasons of the weekly television show CAC TV, an experimental merger of commercial television and contemporary art that ran under the slogan "Every program is a pilot, every program is the final episode."
 He curated "Black Market Worlds," the IX Baltic Triennial, at CAC Vilnius in 2005.
 From 2007 to 2008, he was a visiting curator at California College of the Arts, San Francisco, and, until recently, a curator-at-large of Artists Space, New York.
 In 2007, he co-wrote the libretto of Gellar Door, an opera by Loris Gréaud produced in Paris.
 Malašauskas curated exhibitions at the David Roberts Art Foundation, London, Museo Rufino Tamayo, Mexico City (2010), and Centre Georges Pompidou, Paris (2010).
 Currently he works as one of the agents of dOCUMENTA 13.
 His other recent projects: Satellite 4 series at Jeu de Paume Museum, Paris, Hypnotic Show and Clifford Irving Show, are ongoing.

 Martin Nachbar is dancer and choreogapher, and writes for several dance and theater magazines.
 He received his training at the School for New Dance Development (Amsterdam), in New York and at P.A.R.T.S.
 (Brussels).
 In 2010, he received a master’s degree at the Amsterdam Master of Choreography (AMCh).
+He is currently a PhD candidate at the HCU Hamburg.
 His collaborations include engagements with Les Ballets C. de la B. and Vera Mantero, shared works with Thomas Plischke, Jochen Roller and Martine Pisani, with composer Benjamin Schweitzer and with dramaturge Jeroen Peeters as well as a cooperation with visual artist Paul Hendrikse.
 He received several grants and prizes, among which the first Choreography Award Ludwigshafen 2006.
-His pieces, including “Repeater – Dance Piece with Father” and “Urheben Aufheben – Reconstructing Dore Hoyer”, tour internationally.
+His pieces, including “Repeater – Dance Piece with Father”, “Urheben Aufheben – Reconstructing Dore Hoyer” and “Animal Dances”, tour internationally.
 Martin Nachbar teaches regulary in improvisation, contact improvisation, choreography/composition and physical dramaturgy since 2001.

 From a young age, Janet Panetta studied ballet with Margaret Craske, Antony Tudor and Alfredo Corvino at the Metropolitan Opera Ballet School.
 At 14, she became Margaret Craske’s teaching assistant, which served as on-the-job training for her lifelong career in dance education.